Frisco Expungement & Nondisclosure Lawyers

 Under the 2025 Texas law changes, specific waiting periods now apply before you can petition for expungement:

-Class C Misdemeanors: 180 days from the date of arrest
+• For a Class C misdemeanor: 180 days from the date of arrest

-Some cases may qualify for immediate expungement.
-These include acquittals, pardons, and successful completion of certain specialty court programs.
+Some cases may qualify for expungement without waiting for these full periods, such as acquittals, pardons, and successful completion of certain specialty court programs, as allowed by statute.

 Orders of Nondisclosure for Frisco Residents

-When expungement is not available, orders of nondisclosure may provide an alternative path to clearing your record.
-Nondisclosure is available for individuals who successfully completed deferred adjudication community supervision without a final conviction.
+When expungement is not available, orders of nondisclosure may provide an alternative path to clearing your record from public view.
+Nondisclosure is available for some individuals who successfully completed deferred adjudication community supervision without a final conviction, subject to offense-specific limitations.

 Deferred adjudication allows you to plead guilty or no contest to a charge.
 However, the court defers finding you guilty and places you on community supervision (probation).
 If you successfully complete all terms of supervision, the court dismisses the charges without entering a conviction.
-This outcome makes you eligible for nondisclosure in many cases.
+This outcome makes you eligible for nondisclosure in many cases, depending on the offense and your record.

 Corrected Waiting Periods for Nondisclosure

-Most Misdemeanors: You can petition immediately after completing deferred adjudication and being discharged from supervision.
+• Most misdemeanors: You can petition immediately after completing deferred adjudication and being discharged from supervision, if you meet statutory criteria.

 DWI Nondisclosure Eligibility